hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

             - Arrange vectors in two matrices, W and C.
             - feed in the corpus formatted as bi-ngrams.
             - Negative sampling objective is based on NCE which basically constructs a fake dataset of bi-ngrams from the original bi-ngrams by replacing the input word with a random one while keeping the context the same.
 Objective then tries to assign high probability to correct bi-ngrams while assigning low probability to fake bi-ngrams.
+                + using softmax with thousands of outputs (one-hot words) as a multi-class classification is very costly.
+So the idea is to convert the problem to a binary classification of classifying true sequences of words from fake sequences of words (keeping central word and randomly sampling the context).
+                + The negative samples are chosen from a slightly modified distribution that favors rare words.
             - After training, Throw away the C matrix and use the W matrix as word-embeddings.
         * If we don't throw away the C matrix, the product $$W.C$$ will produce the co-occurrence frequency matrix for each word and its ngrams.
 Therefore, word2vec is essentially doing a matrix factorization on that matrix in a more algorithmically efficient way than LSA.
 Even LDA can also be interpreted as a matrix factorization.